Imran2205/wge/README.md

 export RL_DEMO_DIR=$REPO_DIR/third-party/miniwob-demos
 export MINIWOB_BASE_URL='http://localhost:8080/' # replace with your port number
 ```
+Also, the MiniWoB server must be running on the port specified in the `$MINIWOB_BASE_URL` environment variable.
+If the server isn't running, follow the "Run a simple server" instruction in the MiniWoB setup section above to
+start it.

 To train a model on a task, run:
 ```